For Prospective Students

 How do I get into CS 145?

 Pre-enrollment for Math core courses takes place in the summer.
-At that time, students who score above a certain threshold on the Euclid math contest (77 in summer 2014) or who have earned Group 1 or Group 2 status in the senior Canadian Computing Competition (CCC) may pre-enroll themselves into CS 145 (though, as a courtesy to the instructor, it would be nice if such students could provide the information listed below).
+At that time, students who score above a certain threshold on the Euclid math contest (81 for fall 2021) or who have earned 58 in the senior Canadian Computing Competition (CCC) may pre-enroll themselves into CS 145 (though, as a courtesy to the instructor, it would be nice if such students could provide the information listed below).
 Other students require instructor consent to take CS 145, and should pre-enroll in CS 135 pending a decision.
 Both sets of students should read through this whole Web page carefully.

 To apply for instructor consent, please e-mail the instructor (see the Personnel page for details) with the following information, as soon as possible: